awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere-registration.md

 For each external instance you register with an Amazon ECS cluster, it must have the SSM Agent, the Amazon ECS container agent, and Docker installed\.
 To register the external instance to an Amazon ECS cluster, it must first be registered as an AWS Systems Manager managed instance\.
 You can create the installation script in a few clicks on the Amazon ECS console\.
 The installation script includes an Systems Manager activation key and commands to install each of the required agents and Docker\.
 The installation script must be run on your on\-premises server or VM to complete the installation and registration steps\.

 **Note**
-Before registering your external instance with the cluster, create the `/etc/ecs/ecs.config` file on your external instance and add any container agent configuration parameters that you want\.
+Before registering your Linux external instance with the cluster, create the `/etc/ecs/ecs.config` file on your external instance and add any container agent configuration parameters that you want\.
 You can't do this after registering the external instance to a cluster\.
 For more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.

 ------
 #### [ New AWS Management Console ]